Skip to content

 Taking Action Every Day

 International Bird Rescue’s wildlife clinics are open year-round to provide critical care to seabirds beyond treating oiled wildlife.
-In 2019 alone, rehabilitation teams admitted over 3,500 birds between our two California clinic locations.
+Each year our rehabilitation teams admit 3,500-5,000 birds between our two California clinic locations.
 These patients were brought to us by the general public and affiliated wildlife groups.
-Our focus has been to act toward balance with the natural world by rescuing waterbirds in crisis – since 1971 we’ve admitted over 125,000 birds and the count continues.
+Our focus has been to act toward balance with the natural world by rescuing waterbirds in crisis – since 1971 we’ve admitted over 160,000 birds and the count continues.
+Read more

 What's New in the Blog